-The regulations provide that the MCIT and net operating loss carryover (NOLCO) may be applied against the Group's income tax liability and taxable income, respectively, over a three-year period from the year of inception.
-As of December 31, 2023 and 2022, the Company no longer has excess MCIT and is at an RCIT position.
+The regulations provide that the MCIT and net operating loss carryover (NOLCO) may be applied against the Company's income tax liability and taxable income, respectively, over a three-year period from the year of inception.
+As of December 31, 2024 and 2023, the Company has no excess MCIT and is at an RCIT position.